noimjosh/chip_autoshutdown/README.md

 This needs to be run as root due to the shutdown command.

-This script does not have a loop internal to it and should be set to a cron job (preferably root cron) at a 5 or 10 minute interval.
+This script does not have a loop internal to it and should be set to a cron job (preferably root cron) at a 1 to 5 minute interval.

 # Installation
 If you already have git installed, skip this one (obviously).